 While there are many varieties of plants that work as insect repellents or insect agitators, incorporating these plants into you landscape is a mere suggestion for improved outdoor living.
 There is no fool-proof plan in eliminating pesky bugs all together, but you can give it the good ol’ college try!

-For help deciding which plants would work for your home and landscape, reach out to MasterPLAN Landscape Design!
+For help deciding which plants would work for your home and landscape, reach out to MasterPLAN Outdoor Living!
 MasterPLAN has an extensive background in plants as well as their function, and how they will work for your property.
 When you are ready to take control of your outdoor living space, we are ready to start the conversation!

 Stay up to date with what is happening with MasterPLAN Outdoor Living.